bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 And Lightning was the second.
 Electrum was also working on that.
 When I started working on this, I didn't try to be, okay, I'm going to just make another implementation.
-My goal with this was, let's not make 15 implementations of this, let's try to get together, agree on something that, agree on how watch hours should be, you know?
+My goal with this was, let's not make 15 implementations of this, let's try to get together, agree on something that, agree on how watchtowers should be, you know?
 We have like the explanation from Taj about how they could work.
 We are building the exact same thing, like replicated three or four times.
 Why don't we get together, write a bolt or what could have been a bleep later or whatever kind of like standardization of this and make it work for any implementation, you know?